What is caregiver burnout?

 What causes caregiver burnout?

-- Role confusion -- Many people are confused when thrust into the role of caregiver.
-It can be difficult for a person to separate her role as caregiver from her role as spouse, lover, child, friend, etc.
+- Role confusion: Many people are confused when thrust into the role of caregiver.
+It can be difficult for a person to separate her role as caregiver from her role as spouse, lover, child, friend or another close relationship.

-- Unreasonable demands -- Some caregivers place unreasonable burdens upon themselves, in part because they see providing care as their exclusive responsibility.
-Some family members such as siblings, adult children, or the patient himself/herself may place unreasonable demands on the caregiver.
-These individuals also may disregard their own responsibilities and place burdens on the person identified as primary caregiver.
+- Unreasonable demands: Some caregivers place unreasonable burdens upon themselves, in part because they see providing care as their exclusive responsibility.
+Some family members such as siblings, adult children or the patient himself/herself may place unreasonable demands on the caregiver.
+They also may disregard their own responsibilities and place burdens on the person identified as primary caregiver.

 What are the symptoms of caregiver burnout?

 The symptoms of caregiver burnout are similar to the symptoms of stress and depression.
 They include:

 - Withdrawal from friends, family and other loved ones

 - Loss of interest in activities previously enjoyed

 - Feeling blue, irritable, hopeless and helpless

 - Changes in sleep patterns